Snshadow/ntfs-ea/README.md

  or
  write_file_ea.exe -target-path [target path] -source-path [source path] -ea-name [ea-name] -need-ea To remove EA with specific name, use: D:\Codespace\ntfs-ea\cmd\write_file_ea\write_file_ea.exe -remove-ea [target path] [EA name]
-This program only works in Windows.
+This program is supposed to work only in Windows.

   -ea-name string
         name of the EA